What Is National Homeownership Month?

 Let’s take a closer look at what goes into National Homeownership Month and all that it signifies.
 While we recognize the celebratory side of this month-long event, we’d be remiss to neglect the stark reality that homeownership in America has never been (and still is not) an equal opportunity for all Americans.

-For that reason, we also examine the racial and economic disparities of homeownership in America that must be acknowledged alongside progress made.
+For that reason, we also examine the racial and economic disparities in homeownership in America, which must be acknowledged alongside progress made.

 What is National Homeownership Month?